ofnote/gestop/README.md

 Where, gesture_name is the name of the gesture that is detected, type is either `sh`(shell) or `py`(python).
 If the type is `py`, then `func_name` is the name of a python function and if the type is `sh`, then `func_name` is either a shell command or a shell script (`./path/to/shell_script.sh`).
 Refer `data/action_config.json` and `gesture_executor.py` for more details.

-It is encouraged to make all custom configuration in a new file rather than replace the old.
+It is encouraged to make all custom configuration in a new file rather than replace the original.
 So, before your modifications, copy `data/action_config.json` and create a new file.
 After your modifications are done in the new file, you can run the application with your custom config using `python gesture_receiver.py --config-path my_custom_config.json`

 #### Remap gestures